This post may contain affiliate links. Please read our disclosure policy.

 Why you should make it

-• Best healthy snack: These energy bites are packed with good-for-you ingredients.
-From the added protein to healthy fats, and good fiber.
-What more can we ask for?
+• Best healthy snack: These energy bites are packed with good-for-you ingredients, from added protein to healthy fats and good fiber.

 • Needs only a handful of ingredients: We bet you already have the ingredients needed for these healthy energy balls.
 Swap the protein with more oats or some almond flour.
 No-hassle.